10 Winter-Weather Construction Safety Tips

 Personal protective equipment (PPE) is important for safeguarding workers from cold weather hazards.
 This includes insulated and waterproof boots, gloves, hats, and face masks.
 Combining a moisture-wicking inner layer and a waterproof outer layer can also help combat the cold in frigid conditions.

-Ensuring that workers have the appropriate PPE for the weather is a non-negotiable safety measure.
+Ensuring that workers have the appropriate PPE for the weather is a non-negotiable construction site safety measure.

 5. Get Equipment Ready for Cold Temperatures